Territory-wide System Assessment: Introduction

 The Territory-wide System Assessment (TSA) is a territory-level assessment launched and administered by the Education Bureau (Chinese:教育局) since 2004.
 The aims of the Territory-wide System Assessment is to objectively assess the basic learning competencies and learning progress of the students at different stages of learning.
 The capabilities of students are analysed through the Territory-wide System Assessment in order to improve the effectiveness in learning and teaching.
 Educational policies can be reviewed with the help of the data collected through the Territory-wide System Assessment.

 The Territory-wide System Assessment is conducted in the form of pencil and paper (except Chinese and English oral assessment) and the examined subjects are Chinese Language, English Language and Mathematics.
 The Territory-wide System Assessment is compulsory for all Primary 3, Primary 6 and Secondary 3 students from government-subsidised schools.
-The assessment results of the students with intellectual disabilities, e.g. suffering from dyslexia or mental retardation can be excluded after getting medical approval.
+The assessment results of the students with certain disabilities such as dyslexia or intellectual disability can be excluded after getting medical approval.